 Tetanus (lock-jaw) occurs when a wound is contaminated with tetanus spores.
 A dirty, rusty needle can transmit those spores to a human causing spasms and contractions of muscles sometimes referred to as lock-jaw.
 Fortunately, most people are vaccinated against Tetanus and a vaccine against Hepatitis B is also available.

 No matter how careful one may be, accidents happen.
-It is extremely important to tell someone immediately such as a parent, your family doctor, the emergency department at the hospital or the Community Health Services.
+It is extremely important to tell someone immediately such as a parent, your family doctor, the emergency department or Lambton Public Health.
 There are steps that can be taken to lessen the risk of these diseases, but the time frame for intervention is limited.
 The sooner medical treatment is started, the better your chances are of preventing illness.

 Unfortunately, there is no cure for HIV/AIDS and Hepatitis B and C. The Hepatitis B vaccine will reduce the risk of Hepatitis B infection from needle stick.
 Along with the health concerns comes the stress and anxiety of not knowing whether you have been infected or not.

-For further information on the handling and disposal of used needles or syringes contact the Community Health Services.
+For further information on the handling and disposal of used needles or syringes contact Lambton Public Health.